 |1917 St Louis City Directory|

 4) Based on Census records and directories, I was able to find out what Peter did for a living.
 I traced Peter back in the directories and found him living with a Jacob Helfrich and a Nicholas Helfrich, along with a couple other Helfrichs.
+Finally a Jacob!
 A quick search of the census records and I was able to determine Nicholas was the father, and all the other Helfrichs were his children.
 Since I don't have a birthdate for Jacob, I still have no official proof this is the correct Jacob, but the trail leads to this Jacob.
+I feel pretty certain this is my Jacob.

 1900 US Federal Census for Peter & Kate Helfrich